juliamartin0/heart_disease/README.md

 ![Missing Data Matrix](https://github.com/juliamartin0/heart_disease/blob/main/missing_matrix.png?raw=true)

-- Imputation Strategy:
+- **Imputation Strategy:**
-  - For nominal variables (those with binary yes/no responses), I used a method called K-Nearest Neighbors (KNN) imputation.
+  - For nominal variables (those with binary yes/no responses), I used a method called **K-Nearest Neighbors (KNN) imputation**.
 This method estimates the missing values based on the most similar (or “nearest”) individuals in the dataset, ensuring that the imputed values align with observed data patterns.
-  - For categorical variables, I used mode imputation (replacing missing values with the most common value in the column).
+  - For categorical variables, I used **mode imputation** (replacing missing values with the most common value in the column).
 This approach worked well, as categorical variables in this dataset tended to have one dominant value.

+**3. Correlation Analysis:**